Georgia Power

 Georgia Power is an electric utility headquartered in Atlanta, Georgia, United States.
 It was established as the Georgia Railway and Power Company and began operations in 1902 running streetcars in Atlanta as a successor to the Atlanta Consolidated Street Railway Company.

 Georgia Power is the largest of the four electric utilities that are owned and operated by Southern Company.
-Georgia Power is an investor-owned, tax-paying public utility that serves more than 2.4 million customers in all but four of Georgia's 159 counties.
-It employs approximately 9,000 workers throughout the state.
+Georgia Power is an investor-owned, tax-paying public utility that serves more than 2.8 million customers in all but four of Georgia's 159 counties.
+At the end of 2024, the company had 6,757 employees.
 The Georgia Power Building, its primary corporate office building, is located at 241 Ralph McGill Boulevard in downtown Atlanta.

 In 2006, the Savannah Electric & Power Company, a separate subsidiary of Southern Company, was merged into Georgia Power.